engity-com/bifroest/docs/reference/auditlog/index.md

 <<property("journal", "Journal", "#journal")>>
 See [below](#journal).

+<<property("recording", "Session recording", "recording.md")>>
+Configures fail-closed shell and exec recording, local retention, and optional artifact delivery.
+Recording is disabled by default and requires this audit log to be enabled.

 <<property("targets", array_ref("Remote target", "remote-targets/index.md"))>>
 Optional destinations that receive complete sealed segments from the authoritative local journal.
 See [remote targets](remote-targets/index.md).